NothNoth/M6000Protocol/README.md

 Upon startup, the Icon declares itself on the NetBIOS UDP service.
 Since we're not interested on this part of the traffic, this will be mostly ignored here.

-In wireshark, we would typically the followinf filter in order to focus on the actual M6000 traffic:
+In wireshark, we would typically the following filter in order to focus on the actual M6000 traffic:

     ip.addr == 192.168.1.125 and ((udp.port != 137 and udp.port != 138) or tcp)